 Let me restate the problem in the following manner.
 Hayek agrees with Kant’s view of the kingdom of ends.
 However, Kant is more attentive to the problem that we cannot treat individuals as ends simply by hoping the general justice of the ethical system in which we inhabit will produce good outcomes.
 While both thinkers contribute to the Enlightenment project of the “science of legislation,” Kant wants us to treat individuals as ends through the exercise of practical reason whereby our application of that legislation is predicated upon the obligations we have to the other in his concrete personhood, and not to the general system.
-To borrow Flanagan’s formulation of the market, for Kant the moral life is a system of discovery and not simply of allocation of universal laws.
+To borrow Hayek’s formulation of the market, for Kant the moral life is a system of discovery and not simply of allocation of universal laws.

-Then there is problem that Hayek’s intellectual humility has to face, whether we have sufficient assurance that the kingdom of ends itself is just.
+Then there is problem that Hayek’s intellectual humility has to face: whether we have sufficient assurance that the kingdom of ends itself is just.
 Given all the ways individuals suffer from impersonal social and economic forces that are well beyond their control, telling them to wait for the long-term balancing of forces can be a little thin for some.
 They ask themselves whether their moral strivings worthwhile in the end.
 We are like Glaucon who wishes to see justice defended for its own sake and for its consequences.
 Even if that perfection lies in a realm outside of the Great Society or indeed of politics, it still helps to be able to know what it looks like and have assurance that our world is structured in such a way that right can make might, instead of vice-versa.
 But the cognitive condition in which the Great Society places us in obliges us to take treating others as ends as a matter of faith.
 All we know is to treat others as means not only for the facilitating of our own ends, but for the ends of the Great Society.
 We have to have faith that the neutral state will secure the consequences for justice.
 The citizen of the Great Society needs courage to face this uncertainty.
 But what kind of courage?

 Intellectual Humility, But Excessive Courage?